typelevel/cats/docs/src/main/tut/functor.md

   }
 ```

-Also of not in the above example, is that we created a functor for
+Also of note in the above example, is that we created a functor for
 Function1, which is a type which normally has two type holes.
 We
 however constrained one of the holes to be the `In` type, leaving just
 one hole for the return type.
 In this above example, we are
 demonstrating the use of the
 [kind-projector compiler plugin](https://github.com/non/kind-projector),
-This compile plugin lets us more easily change the number of type
+This compiler plugin lets us more easily change the number of type
 holes a type has.
 In this case, we took a type which normally has two
 type holes, `Function1` and filled one of the holes, leaving the other
 hole open. `Function1[In,?]` has the first type parameter filled,